-15. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+16. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Obtain management's representation that the listing is complete.
 Randomly select five contracts (or all contracts if less than five) from the listing, excluding the practitioner's contract, and:

-Performance: Observed the listing of contracts in effect during the fiscal year from management and received management's representation of completeness in a separate letter.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.
+Performance: Obtained the listing of contracts in effect during the fiscal year from management and received management's representation of completeness in a separate letter.

-Schedule of Procedures and Associated Findings of the Statewide Agreed-Upon Procedures Year Ended June 30, 2022 a) Observe that the contract was bid in accordance with the Louisiana Public Bid Law, if required by law.
+a) Observe that the contract was bid in accordance with the Louisiana Public Bid Law, if required by law.